 The theory of Economic Complexity suggests that places develop specialisms based on previous specialisms.
 At the city level, this data suggests that having a previous specialism may not be a necessary condition to develop one today.
+If cities can attract talent, therefore increase their accumulated knowledge, complex economic activities are likely to emerge.

-The emergence of larger cities is not result of direct policy towards cities but structural changes in the global economy
+The emergence of larger cities is result of structural changes and their ability to benefit from government policies.
+Not from policy directed towards them.

 The turnaround of most of the large cities goes somewhat against economic complexity theory, which says that the evolution of an economy is related to its past specialisms.
 British large cities appear to have broken this pattern.

 There are two explanations for why this has happened.
 The first is that large cities have ‘had it too good’, as has been argued in some quarters, and have been explicitly favoured by policy in recent decades.
 This has sucked jobs into cities, so the argument goes, at the cost of their surrounding areas.
 But finding evidence of this is difficult.
 There have been city specific policies, such as Michael Heseltine’s City Challenge or City Deals under the Cameron-led government.
 But as Box 6 illustrates, in the wide gamut of local growth policies that have been put in place in the last 40 years, very few have been city focussed.